-NRBMAXRT (maximum rate) is a connection negotiation parameter that specifies the maximum data rate possible for the connection.
-NRBMAXRT is used for Session and Transport levels only.
-These levels are not discussed in this manual.
-This field is for informational purposes only on the session layer.
+NRBMAXRT (maximum rate) is a connection negotiation parameter that indicates the maximum data rate possible for the connection.
+If this is set in the NRB by the user, the NRBMAXRT value is the lesser of this value or maxkbitspersec value (specified in the ntx_defaults).

-The NRBMAXRT value is based on the user's specification or the physical characteristics of the links between the two NetEx/IP calling programs.
 This field is designed for those applications that wish to make limited use of communications media between destinations.